VkDinesh/Face-and-Eye-Identity/README.md

 # Automated-attendance-system-using-computer-vision

 # What dataset are we using?
-'sourceimg.jpeg' is the [Robert Downey](https://www.cinemablend.com/news/2471343/apparently-robert-downey-jr-didnt-want-to-do-tony-starks-last-big-line-in-avengers-endgame) image from the cinema blend, we will be using this image for our future face and eye identity.
+We are using [Robert Downey](https://www.cinemablend.com/news/2471343/apparently-robert-downey-jr-didnt-want-to-do-tony-starks-last-big-line-in-avengers-endgame) image from the cinema blend, we will be using this image for our future face and eye identity.

 # What are the libraries we are using?
 We’ll be using the below libraries in this section: